mwburke/xgboost-python-deploy/README.md

 ## Installation

-You can install this from pip using `pip install pip install xgboost-deploy-python`.
+You can install this from pip using `pip install xgboost-deploy-python`.
 The current version is 0.0.1.

 It was tested on python 3.6 and and XGBoost 0.81.